Evaluating In-Context Learning of Libraries for Code Generation: Constrained Generation Using Functions Defined In-Context

 \subsubsection{Obtaining Specification Data}

-For the functions that we extracted from the solutions of the above-mentioned datasets, we need to obtain specification data (such as demonstrations and descriptions for the functions) which we will provide to the model in-context. \\
+For the functions that we extracted from the solutions of the above-mentioned datasets, we need to obtain specification data (such as demonstrations and descriptions for the functions) which we will provide to the model in-context.

-\textbf{Obtaining Descriptions.} This is straightforward for the case of \emph{existing python library functions}: we simply scrape the API documentation of the library.
-For the \emph{user-defined functions}, we prompt GPT-4 with the python function definition and ask it to generate the API documentation for the function.
-We ensure correctness of this description by a cyclic evaluation process as illustrated in Figure \ref{fig:cyclic_illustration}.
-We prompt GPT-4 with just the generated documentation of the function and ask it to generate the python implementation of the function.
-We then evaluate the semantic equivalence of this generated function with that of the extracted function.
-We can check semantic equivalence by replacing the extracted function definition with this generated function definition in the corresponding candidate solution and evaluating correctness using the test cases.\\
+\paragraph{Obtaining Descriptions.} This is straightforward for the case of \emph{existing python library functions}: we simply scrape the API documentation of the library.
+For the \emph{user-defined functions}, we prompt GPT-4 with the function definition and ask it to generate the API documentation for the function.
+We ensure correctness of this description by a cyclic evaluation process detailed in Appendix \ref{app:cyclic}.

-\textbf{Obtaining Demonstrations.} We prompt GPT-4 with the function and its description and ask it to generate five creative examples of instruction-program pairs where the instruction is a natural language query and the program (2-3 lines) solves the instruction using the function.\\
+\paragraph{Obtaining Demonstrations.} We prompt GPT-4 with the function and its description and ask it to generate five creative examples of instruction-program pairs where the instruction is a natural language query and the program (2-3 lines) solves the instruction using the function.

-\textbf{Obtaining Implementations.} This is straightforward for the case of `user-defined functions' as we directly have the Python implementations of the functions.
+\paragraph{Obtaining Implementations.} This is straightforward for the case of `user-defined functions' as we directly have the Python implementations of the functions.
 For the library functions, we extract the implementation from the source code if available.
 For certain libraries, the source is implemented in a language other than Python (for e.g., in C).
 For such cases, we prompt GPT-4 with the function and its description and ask it to generate its Python implementation.
-We again check the correctness of this implementation using a similar cyclic evaluation process as mentioned above: we append the generated implementation of the function in the candidate solution and evaluate correctness using the test cases.
+We again check the correctness of this implementation using a similar cyclic evaluation process as the one used for descriptions.